© Copyright Bee Wilder March 31, 2015

 The body’s reaction to certain substances prompts the body to release histamines and other chemicals it needs in order to counteract or get rid of toxins.

-Histamines are also produced to help the body deal with an injury.
+Histamines are also produced to help the body deal with an injury, cut or wound.
 Histamines make the blood vessels expand (open up) at the site of injury in order to increase the flow of blood (with its healing nutrients), in order to affect healing.

 Histamines also indirectly stimulate the production of thick, sticky mucus.
 Mucus can be created anywhere in the body in order to get rid of toxins.
 It occurs mostly in the mucus membranes which include the digestive tract, nose, sinuses, eyes, reproductive organs, bladder, etc. When histamines dilate blood vessels it acts with certain types of fats to produce swelling, redness and heat, which are normal inflammatory responses.